goevexx/toggl-invoiceninja-sync/readme.md

 - Support for Invoiceninja projects (now it just links project to client as this was written when no projects existed in invoiceninja)
 - Next major release will use Symfony 4 components.

+## Fork Contrbution

+Added extra functionality to the sync:
+- Round duration of time log to variable minutes
+- Make only billable entries sync
+- Select date range to select time entries to sync
+- Sync only not yet synced time entries
+  - Adds id tag in toggl on sync
+  - Puts id in custom_value1 in invoice ninja

+ See `parameters.yaml.dist` or `php syncer sync:timings --help`